March 14, 2023, Christopher D. Carroll LucasAssetPrice

 Nevertheless, the logic (higher future output is a reason for higher current prices) is not wrong; but it is (exactly) counterbalanced by another, and subtler, fact: Since future consumption will equal future fruit output, higher expected fruit output means lower marginal utility of consumption in that future period of (more) abundant fruit (basically, people are starving today, which reduces the attractiveness of cutting their consumption to buy trees that will produce more in a period when they expect not to be starving).
 These two forces are the manifestation of the (pure) income effect and substitution effect in this model (there is no human wealth, and therefore no human wealth effect).
 In our assumed special case of logarithmic utility, income and substitution effects are of the same size and opposite sign so the two forces exactly offset.

-We can decompose the return factor attributable to ownership of a share of capital (cf. (4)) by adding and subtracting in the numerator:
+We can decompose the return factor attributable to ownership of a share of

 so the ‘rate of return’ is